 ‘00000000’ – Minuteman intercontinental ballistic missile launch code

 How is this relevant?
 Well, it resembles what effectively takes place in many businesses today.
-The upper levels of an organisation attempting to implement more stringent security procedures in an effort to safeguard itself and its information better.
+The upper levels of an organisation attempting to implement more stringent security procedures to safeguard itself and its information better.
 While employees tend to resist as they fear it may impact productivity.

 What the figures say

-The actual result of an attack can be far higher than just a massive bill; it can cost your business.
-The Verizon 2018 Data Breach Investigations Report found that 58% of data breach victims are categorised as small businesses.
-Unfortunately, small businesses are the least equipped to deal with and survive such attacks.
+While concerning breaches, in which password compromise often plays a significant role; it was found by the Verizon 2019 Data Breach Investigations Report, that 43% of data breach victims are categorised as small businesses.
+This is highly problematic, given small businesses are generally the least equipped to deal with and survive such attacks.